Patrons who suffer injuries or accidents at a restaurant in Nevada may be able to recover damages. Lawsuits may be filed against:

 A restaurant breaches its duty of care when it or its employees fail to exercise the degree of care that an ordinarily careful and prudent person would exercise under the same or similar circumstances.4

-The diner died and his widow sued the hotel’s parent corporation under Nevada’s wrongful death law.
-However, the Nevada Supreme Court held that restaurant employees were under no legal duty to administer the Heimlich maneuver.
-The employees acted reasonably by rendering medical assistance to the diner and summoning professional medical aid within a reasonable time.5
+Example: An intoxicated diner began choking.
+While waiting for paramedics to arrive, security began CPR but did not attempt the Heimlich maneuver.
+The diner died, and his widow sued for wrongful death.
+The Nevada Supreme Court held that restaurant employees were under no legal duty to administer the Heimlich maneuver, and they acted reasonably by rendering medical assistance and summoning professional medical aid within a reasonable time.5

 1.3.
-The breach was the legal cause of injury to the patron
+The breach was the legal cause of your injury

-Breach of a restaurant’s duty of care is considered the legal cause of a patron’s injuries when “but for” the restaurant’s actions, the injury would not have occurred.
+Breach of a restaurant’s duty of care is considered the legal cause of your injuries when “but for” the restaurant’s actions, your injury would not have occurred.

 Most of the time, this is fairly straightforward.
 Only in rare situations will this issue of “proximate cause” be problematic.

-However, if the negligence resulted in a physical injury, severe emotional distress or harm to reputation, then the injury victim may have a claim.
+However, if the negligence resulted in a physical injury, severe emotional distress or harm to your reputation, then you may have a claim.

 2. What damages can I get if a restaurant is negligent?

-Patrons and employees who have been harmed through a restaurant’s negligence may be entitled to recover:
+If you have been harmed through a restaurant’s negligence, you may be entitled to recover:

 - Lost wages for missed work,